Society

 At Sysmex, taking into account the importance of sustainable procurement, we identify significant suppliers through desk assessments on supplier risk.
 For significant suppliers that have been identified, we conduct a CSR survey annually and monitor their status of sustainability-related initiatives.

-In addition to procurement costs and difficulties in substitution with alternatives, desk assessments also take into account geopolitical risks, manufacturing country risks, and competing risks in securing raw materials for the production of healthcare products* as well as CSR and environmental risks (i.e., human rights, labor practices, management of chemical substances in products, and GHG emission responses).
+In addition to procurement costs and difficulties in substitution with alternatives, desk assessments also take into account geopolitical risks, manufacturing country risks, competing risks* in securing raw materials for the production of medical products, as well as other ESG risks (i.e., human rights and labor practices, management of chemical substances in products, GHG emission responses, and corruption such as bribery).
+When selecting new business partners, we verify risks using a CSR survey that includes ESG criteria.
 In particular, by rapidly identifying high-risk materials, we avoided major supply issues amidst the COVID-19 pandemic from 2020 to 2023 and the dispute in Ukraine, providing a stable supply of diagnostic reagents to our customers.

 For CSR surveys, we use the CSR/Sustainable Procurement Self-Assessment Tool Set developed by Global Compact Network Japan.
 This covers a wide range of issues such as human rights, labor practices (including the health and safety of employees), corruption, and the environment.
 We do not conduct business with new partners having inadequate CSR initiatives.
 In addition to CSR surveys, we hold management interviews with new business partners, and we undertake the same sort of initiatives for overseas partners.
 In particular, personnel in charge of procurement make local visits to determine the status of child labor and workplace environments in order to confirm that no problems exist.
 Furthermore, we review CSR survey results with buyers during the annual evaluation of business partners and ensure that supplied parts come from business partners with low-risk levels in the CSR surveys.
 We have been implementing CSR surveys of business partners since 2013 and of secondary business partners since 2021 with the support of our primary business partners.

 Each Group company also conducts regular surveys of its business partners.
-Sysmex Europe implements CSR surveys of all new business partners regarding human rights and green procurement.
+Sysmex Europe and Sysmex America conduct sustainability surveys of all new business partners covering areas such as human rights and green procurement.
 Jinan Sysmex Medical Electronics holds quarterly meetings with its business partners to assess risks, in addition to environmental and occupational health and safety surveys.
 Sysmex Wuxi encourages its business partners to strengthen their environmental and safety management when carrying out periodic risk assessments.

-The response rate for surveys of primary raw material suppliers conducted in FY2023 was 95%, meaning that the previous fiscal year’s high response was maintained.
-We also analyze the results of the CSR surveys from the previous fiscal year and provide feedback to our business partners included in the surveys.
-We disclose the average scores of the companies in the same raw materials category to our business partners to identify their strengths and weaknesses.
-For items with existing risks, we encourage corrective actions and carry forward improvement activities together.
+The CSR survey conducted in fiscal 2024 for primary raw material suppliers maintained a high response rate of 94%, consistent with the previous fiscal year.
+We also analyze the results of the CSR surveys from the previous fiscal year and provide feedback to the business partners surveyed.
+By disclosing the average scores of companies in the same raw materials category, we help them identify their strengths and weaknesses.
+For items with existing risks, we encourage corrective actions and work together to advance improvement activities.

-Sysmex conducted on-site assessments of four primary suppliers in FY2023 to further strengthen suppliers’ risk management.
+Sysmex conducted on-site assessments of eleven primary suppliers between fiscal 2022 and fiscal 2024 to further strengthen supplier risk management.
+When risks are identified, we request improvements and ask suppliers to submit improvement plans.
 In addition, with cooperation from Tier 1 suppliers, we expanded our CSR surveys of Tier 2 suppliers.
-During the four years since FY2020, we have conducted CSR surveys of 96 Tier 2 suppliers.
+During the three years since fiscal 2022, we have conducted CSR surveys of 195 Tier 2 suppliers.

 Sysmex provides a quality assurance agreement that clearly states our requirements for the quality of goods and concludes agreements with business partners after confirming their understanding of our procurement policy.
 We perform quality assessments of supplied goods and audits of business partners regularly to ensure that proper quality control is being carried out.